aplosdev/aplos/docs/guide/index.md

 ## Start Writing

 With the configuration set up, you can now start creating and editing your files.
-Utilize the `pages` folder to add new pages and [customize the project](./edit-configuration.md) to suit your preferences.
+Utilize the `content` folder to add new pages. (if you used the template, you already have a `content` folder with some example pages)

 ---